spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-multiple-carts-feature.md

 {% info_block warningBox "Verification" %}

-Ensure an empty guest cart is not saved to the database upon customer login.
+When a customer logs in, make sure an empty guest cart isn't saved to the database.

 {% endinfo_block %}